Culture of Afghanistan: Language and literature

-Dari and Pashto are both the official languages of Afghanistan, although Dari (Afghan Persian) serves as the lingua franca for the majority.
-People in the northern and central areas of the country usually speak Persian/Dari, while those living in the south and east speak Pashto.
+Dari and Pashto are both the official languages of Afghanistan, although Dari serves as the lingua franca for the majority.
+People in the northern and central areas of the country usually speak Dari, while those living in the south and east speak Pashto.
 Afghans living in the western regions of Afghanistan speak both Dari and Pashto.
 Most citizens are fluent in both languages, especially those living in major cities where the population is multi-ethnic.
 Several other languages are spoken in their own regions, which includes Uzbek, Turkmen and Balochi.
 English is gradually becoming popular among the young generation.
 There are smaller number of Afghans who can understand Russian, mainly among the northern Tajik, Uzbek and Turkmen groups.

 Poetry

 Poetry in Afghanistan has long been a cultural tradition and passion.
-It is mainly in Persian/Dari and Pashto languages, although in modern times it is also becoming more recognized in Afghanistan's other languages.
-Classic Persian and Pashto poetry plays an important role in the Afghan culture.
+It is mainly in Dari and Pashto languages, although in modern times it is also becoming more recognized in Afghanistan's other languages.
+Classic Dari literature and Pashto poetry plays an important role in the Afghan culture.
 Poetry has always been one of the major educational pillars in the region, to the level that it has integrated itself into culture.
 Some notable poets include Khushal Khan Khattak, Rahman Baba, Massoud Nawabi, Nazo Tokhi, Ahmad Shah Durrani, and Ghulam Muhammad Tarzi.
-Some of the famous Persian-language poets and authors from the 10th to 15th centuries are Rumi, Rabi'a Balkhi, Khwaja Abdullah Ansari, Jami, Alisher Navoi, Sanai, Abu Mansur Daqiqi, Farrukhi Sistani, Unsuri, and Anvari.
-Contemporary Persian language poets and writers include Khalilullah Khalili and Sufi Ashqari.
+Some of the famous Dari-language poets and authors from the 10th to 15th centuries are Rumi, Rabi'a Balkhi, Khwaja Abdullah Ansari, Jami, Alisher Navoi, Sanai, Abu Mansur Daqiqi, Farrukhi Sistani, Unsuri, and Anvari.
+Contemporary Dari language poets and writers include Khalilullah Khalili and Sufi Ashqari.